 - No confirmation if Google’s SafetyNet is working or not

-You may be wondering why some of the interesting Android based ROMs (CalyxOS, GrapheneOS etc) are only restricted to supporting Google’s Phones.
-Isn’t that ironic?
+You may be wondering why some of the interesting Android-based ROMs (CalyxOS etc.) are only restricted to supporting Google’s Phones.

 Well, that is because most phones support unlocking a bootloader, but only Google Pixels support locking the bootloader again.
-This is a consideration when you are developing an Android based ROM for privacy and/or security-focused crowd.
-If the bootloader is unlocked, it is an attack vector that you haven’t patched yet.
+This is a consideration when developing an Android-based ROM for privacy and security-focused crowd.
+If the bootloader is unlocked, it is an attack vector you haven’t patched yet.

-Another reason for this irony is that, only Google makes their phones’ Device Tree and Kernel Source Code available for the public in a timely manner.
-You cannot develop a ROM for said phone without its Device Tree and Kernel Source Code.
+Another reason for this irony is that only Google makes their phones’ Device Tree and Kernel Source Code available to the public on time.
+You cannot develop a ROM for the said phone without its Device Tree and Kernel Source Code.

-If you do not have a Google Pixel, you can still give LineageOS for microG a try.
-It is a good community effort to bring Google’s proprietary features without invading your privacy, to the masses.
+If you do not have a Google Pixel, you can still try LineageOS for microG.
+It is a reasonable community effort to bring Google’s proprietary features without invading your privacy to the masses.

 If your phone isn’t supported by either of the operating systems mentioned above, LineageOS is your friend.
-Due to the wide range of support for phones, yours will undoubtedly supported at any capacity, be it officially or unofficially.
+Due to the wide range of supported phones, yours will undoubtedly be supported in any capacity, officially or unofficially.